06naresh/Mini-Project/Web-Development/React-js/Sales_Report/README.md

 - **CSS** – For styling and layout.

 ## 📈 Usage
--Open the app in your browser.
+- Open the app in your browser.

 - Fill out the sales form with Name, Region, Date, and Amount.